ChaZachBrown/chatui-flask-backend/README.md

 # Custom ChatUI Backend

 This repository contains the backend services designed to work with the custom Huggingface ChatUI frontend.
 It includes a Flask application, Celery for handling asynchronous tasks, and Redis as a message broker.
-The backend serves as an example or a wrapper around an LLM project to interface with the ChatUI.
+The backend serves as an example or a wrapper around an LLM project to interface with this custom [ChatUI](https://github.com/ChaZachBrown/chatui-custom-backend).

 ## Overview